atcampbell/parcel-p5/README.md

-p5js and Parcel project scaffolding.
+Parcel and p5js (in instance mode) project template.

 Run with: